Our Vision and Ambition for Teacher Education at the University of Warwick

 If there is anything we can support you with when making choices to embark on any of our courses, please do not hesitate to get in touch with us by email: cte dot admissions at warwick dot ac dot uk

-I look forward to welcoming you to the Centre for Teacher Education.
+We look forward to welcoming you to the Centre for Teacher Education.

-Director of the Centre for Teacher Education, University of Warwick
+Head of the Centre for Teacher Education, University of Warwick